 ALTER DATABASE YourDatabaseName SET ENCRYPTION ON;

 Even with the best security measures in place, data loss can still occur due to hardware failures, natural disasters, or cyberattacks.
-Regularly backing up your databases ensures that you can recover your data in case of an emergency.
+Regularly backing up your databases ensures you can recover your data in case of an emergency.

-To disable features in SSMS:
+To disable services: